4d/docs/docs/Project/components.md

 :::

-The selected dependency is automatically added to the [inactive dependency list](#dependency-status).
+The selected dependency is added to the [inactive dependency list](#dependency-status).
 It will be loaded once the application restarts.

 ### Adding a GitHub dependency

-To add a [GitHub dependency](#components-stored-on-github), click on the **+** button in the bottom left area of the panel and select the **GitHub** tab.
+To add a [GitHub dependency](#components-stored-on-github), click on the **+** button in the footer area of the panel and select the **GitHub** tab.

 ![dependency-add-git](../assets/en/Project/dependency-add-git.png)

-In the address area, enter the path of the GitHub component's repository.
-It includes your GitHub user account name and your repository, for example:
+Enter your GitHub user account name and the GitHub component's repository, for example:

 ![dependency-add-git-2](../assets/en/Project/dependency-add-git-2.png)

+If the

 #### Providing your GitHub access token